Bistard/nota/README.md

 * [x] preload.js
   * [x] error: winMian is not found
 * [x] Organiize Code
+  * [ ] should all const element variable be placed in one place to reduce memory usage
   * [ ] create a MarkdownNoteClass
   * [ ] Settings (Config)
     * [ ] UI